22nd March 2022

 Which gas generator is suitable for your GC?

-PEAK Scientific have a range of gas generators which are designed, specifically, with GC in mind.
+PEAK Scientific has a range of gas generators that are designed, specifically, with GC in mind.
 The Precision range is a safe and practical way to supply hydrogen and nitrogen gas to your laboratory.

 PEAK's Precision Hydrogen generator can provide standard grade purity which is suitable for Flame Ionization Detectors, while the Precision Hydrogen Trace generators are recommended for carrier gas - ensuring the lowest baseline and precision in your results.

 PEAK's Precision Nitrogen generator is ideal for your GC’s make up gas and can supply multiple detectors.
 If you are looking for a solution that can provide make up gas or carrier gas, the Precision Nitrogen Trace is the ideal solution.

 As the Precision range is a stackable, modular design, many labs also include a Precision Zero Air generator to provide flame support gas as this does not alter the overall footprint of the stack.
 And, for those with no compressed air solutions in their lab, the Precision stack also comes with a Precision Air Compressor so you can have all of your GC needs met with one neat stackable solution.

 With labs having to seriously consider the helium situation constantly disrupting their workflow, GC instrument manufacturers like Markes are designing instruments that can be supplied specifically by hydrogen and nitrogen rather than having to solely rely on Helium for all of their analysis.